 - With the exception of Antarctica, snakes are found on every continent and on almost all islands.

 - There are almost 3000 known species of snakes.

-Oviparous This refers to animals that lays eggs that hatch externally from the animals bodies.
+- Oviparous: This refers to animals that lay eggs that hatch externally from their bodies.
 In addition to most snakes, birds and the platypus are oviparous.

 Snakes on a Poll

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2011 George Stephens

 Easter corn snake on July 07, 2020: